awwx/ar/readme.md

 Runtime tests can be run by using "--test-inline" or "--test-atend" command line arguments.
 (Tests are slow because the Arc compiler and Arc are loaded afresh for each test).

+Running all tests (both the runtime tests and the Arc tests) can be done with:

+    racket ar.ss --test-inline ar.t arc.t

 Ways to Help
 ------------